kubuka/SQL-2-ProPlay/README.md

 Teams like Team Yuhi (TY) and Team Coast (COW) show impressive "snowball efficiency," finishing games on average just 12.5 and 13.0 minutes after the 15-minute mark, respectively.
 This indicates their ability to quickly convert early advantages into decisive victories, showcasing strong mid-game coordination and execution.
 Samsung White (SSW) also appears high on the list, reinforcing their reputation as a highly efficient and dominant team.

 ## Teams Winning Throughout a Season
-This script (winning_teams_per_season.sql) identifies professional teams that went undefeated for an entire season (Spring or Summer).
+This script (`winstreak.sql`) identifies professional teams that went undefeated for an entire season.
 It checks if a team's total games played equals their total wins within a specific season, highlighting truly dominant performances.

 ### SQL
 ```sql